HiveTalk/scheduler-repeater/README.md

 - send_notes: This service monitors a PostgreSQL database table for scheduled Nostr notes and sends them to specified relays at the scheduled time.

-## Future plans

-If detailed logging needed, we structure a table for addiitonal status.

-On success, db entry will be marked as such and not be sent again if the row is selected in next poll.

-If retry is required, on next poll we will attempt.

-If send is failed, it will be marked as failed.

 # service file
 in /etc/systemd/system/scheduler.service